-Cochlear modeling was soon followed with improved models of the middle ear, followed by greatly improved IHC & OHC models Allen05d.
-This ME work led to a 1990 PhD relationship with Sunil Puria.
+Cochlear modeling was soon followed with improved models of the middle ear, followed by greatly improved IHC & OHC models Allen and Fahey.
+This ME work led to a 1990 PhD relationship with Sunil Puria, also from Columbia University.
+In my opinion, Sunil is one of the leading, if not the number-one expert on middle ear science.